Egg White Royal Icing Recipe & Egg Safety

 I used my big girl mixer in my recipe videos but I want you to know you don’t have to have this type of mixer to make royal icing.
 I made it with a hand mixer for years before investing in a KitchenAid.
 As a matter of fact, I made a video showing how to make it with a hand mixer.
 It is easy and I promise the icing will taste the same no matter what mixer you use.

 Last but not least, in the video, I made the icing a little on the thin side.
-If you need a thicker consistency, just add more powdered sugar and mix it until the lumps are gone and the icing is smooth.
+To make a thicker consistency, add more powdered sugar and mix it until the icing is smooth.
 I have a video coming up soon on how to do that.
 If you are looking for a Royal Icing Recipe that uses meringue powder, click here or here.

 I hope you enjoy this Egg White Royal Icing Recipe and who knows, it may save you one morning at 3 am when there is no meringue powder in the house and you need to mix up a batch of royal icing to finish those amazing Christmas cookies you are making.
 I know it saved me the other day.